Use an Analysis Tool to Prepare Your Learning Plan

-Use this template throughout part 2 of this course.
-Step by step, you will lay down the groundwork for your personalised learning plan.
+Use this template throughout Part 2 of this course.
+Step by step, you will lay the groundwork for your personalized learning plan.

 In this chapter, you will start with defining a strategic goal.

-2. Select or write in a strategic goal.
-What is the general direction in which you want to conduct your learning?
+Select or write in a strategic goal.
+In what general direction do you want to direct your learning?

-3. If you already have an idea, fill in the field to which your strategic goal applies.
+3. If you already have an idea, fill in the field that your strategic goal applies to.

-In this context, a field is a collection of subjects for study, or of disciplines.
+In this context, a field is a collection of study subjects or disciplines.
 For example:

-Graphic design, Motion design, Interface design, User experience design, Interior design etc.
+Graphic design, motion design, interface design, UX design, interior design, etc.

-How can I know what field to direct myself towards?
+How can I know what field to choose?

 If your field of study doesn't seem clear to you, don't panic; you are not alone.
 To help you to see this more clearly, copy and fill in the Ikigai diagram with potential subjects.
-This is not a miracle solution, but it is a very good exercise for structuring your thoughts:
+This is not a miracle solution, but it’s a very good exercise for structuring your thoughts.

 If you have trouble filling in your Ikigai diagram, perhaps reading more about it will help inspire you.